abgnpr/C-notes/1 Intro.md

 C is a general-purpose imperative procedural computer programming language that supports structured programming, lexical variable scope, and recursion, with a static type system.

-A successor to the programming language B, C was originally developed at Bell Labs by Dennis Ritchie between 1972 and 1973 to construct utilities running on Unix.
+C was originally developed at Bell Labs by Dennis Ritchie between 1972 and 1973 to construct utilities running on Unix.
 It was applied to re-implementing the kernel of the Unix operating system.
 During the 1980s, C gradually gained popularity.
 It has become one of the most widely used programming languages.

 C was designed to be compiled to give low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal run-time support.